Why this abnormal summer heat isn't going anywhere - NZ Herald

 In the northern North Island, those temperatures even exceeded that of a record "marine heatwave" that unfolded over our hottest-ever summer of 2017-18, while conditions around the west and east of the island have at least matched those of the dramatic event.

-With higher pressure to the east of the country and the Southern Annular Mode – an indicator of storminess in the Southern Ocean – having been overwhelmingly in a "positive" phase, a lack of strong, ocean-churning winds had allowed warmth to build at the sea surface.
+With higher pressure to the east of the country, and the Southern Annular Mode – an indicator of storminess in the Southern Ocean – having been overwhelmingly in a "positive" phase, a lack of strong, ocean-churning winds had allowed warmth to build at the sea surface.

 This only added to the heat on land, as shown in blistering hot weather amid the year's opening week.